bucket1582/CoinFlipCheatersModels/README.md

 From above, we can calculate the expected reward.
 If there is a way that maximizes the expected reward, we can take that as a strategy.

-## Simple Model
+## No Belief Model
-The simple model tests a coin until the 'generally' expected reward is at its maximum.
+The no belief model tests a coin until the 'generally' expected reward is at its maximum.
 What I meant by the term generally is that it does not consider **how many times we got heads**.

 $$ \mathbb{E}[reward(n)] = \Sigma_{x = 0}^{n} P(X = x) reward(n, x) $$